-2022 Teacher Recruitment and Retention Laws
+2022 Teacher Recruitment And Retention Laws

-Table H.1 shows the laws that relate to teacher recruitment and retention, how many states have those laws and whether KY has a law related to that topic.
+Table H.1 shows laws that relate to teacher recruitment and retention, how many states have those laws, and whether Kentucky has a law related to that topic.

-Table H.1

-Teacher Recruitment And Retention Laws

-By State And Applicable Kentucky Law
+Table H.1 States With Teacher Recruitment And Retention Laws, And Applicable Kentucky Law 2023

-School Year 2023.

-Teacher Recruitment And Retention Laws States With Laws Kentucky's Law State requires pathway, program or incentive to recruit high school students into the teaching profession in statute or regulation.
-32 Statute requires the department of education to develop a teacher recruitment plan that includes an early recruitment program to inform middle and high school students about the potential of a teaching career.
-The state education agency also awarded grant funding to ten school districts to establish grow your own programs and students may complete a teaching and learning career pathway in high school.
-States create or support teacher residency programs in statute or regulation 22 Statute establishes an alternative certification option that allows a teacher to become certified through a residency program.
-State policy requires the residency program to be established through an approved partnership between a postsecondary institution and a school district.
-State offers a pathway, program or incentive through statute or regulation to recruit paraprofessionals into the teaching profession.
-26 Statute requires the department of education to develop a teacher recruitment plan that includes a program encouraging paraprofessionals to become teachers.
-Statute also permits colleges and universities to partner with school districts to establish alternative certification programs for paraprofessionals in the district with the approval of the education professional standards board.
-State requires induction and mentoring support for new teachers.
-31 Not identified in state policy.
-However, statute allows a school district to provide mentorship for one year to new teachers that completed the preparation program but did not complete the necessary assessments.
-Does the state require or encourage reduced teaching loads for new and/or mentor teachers?
-30 No State requires an established portion of a teacher's workday/work week be designated exclusively for teacher planning 14 Teachers must be provided additional time for nonteaching activities during the school day, including instructional planning.
+States Law With Law Kentucky's Law Statute or regulation requires pathway, program, or incentive to recruit high school students into teaching profession.
+32 Statute requires department of education to develop teacher recruitment plan with early recruitment program to inform middle and high school students about potential of a teaching career.
+State education agency awarded grant funding to 10 districts to establish "grow your own" programs.
+Students may complete teaching and learning career pathway in high school.
+Statute or regulation creates or supports teacher residency program.
+22 Statute establishes alternative certification option allowing teacher to be certified through residency program.
+Policy requires establishment of residency program through approved partnership between postsecondary institution and school district.
+Statute or regulation provides pathway, program, or incentive to recruit paraprofessionals into teaching profession.
+26 Statute requires department of education to develop teacher recruitment plan including program encouraging paraprofessionals to become teachers.
+Statute permits colleges and universities to partner with districts to establish alternative certification programs for paraprofessionals in the district with approval of the Education Professional Standards Board.
+Induction and mentoring support is required for new teachers.
+31 Not identified in state policy, but statute let districts provide mentorship for 1 year to new teachers who finish preparation program without completing the necessary assessments.
+Reduced teaching load is required or encouraged for new and/or mentor teachers 30 Established portion of teacher's workday/work week must be designated exclusively for planning.
+14 Teachers must be provided additional time for nonteaching activities during school day, including instructional planning.
 No time requirements are specified.
-States offer a teacher leader license or endorsement 19 The state offers a Teacher Leader certification.
-Statute establishes minimum teacher pay 25 The state has a minimum teacher salary schedule based on years of teaching experience and licensure rank.
-Statute defines at least one statewide scholarship or grant program to help recruit teachers for underserved schools and/or shortage subject areas 39 Teacher scholarships for eligible persons agreeing to render qualified teaching service in Kentucky and District teacher certification loan fund.
+Teacher leader license or endorsement is offered.
+19 State offers Teacher Leader certification.
+Statute establishes minimum teacher pay.
+25 State has a minimum teacher salary schedule based on years of teaching experience and licensure rank.
+Statute defines at least one statewide scholarship or grant program to help recruit teachers for underserved schools and/or shortage subject areas.
+39 Teacher scholarships for eligible persons agreeing to render qualified teaching service in Kentucky and District teacher certification loan fund.

-Source: Staff compilation of data from ECS
+Source: Staff compilation of data from Education Commission of the States.